Nelson-Gon/urlfix/README.md

 - [x] Replace outdated URLs/links in a directory

-- [x] Replace outdated URLs/links in the same file or in the same files in a directory i.e inplace.
+- [x] Replace outdated URLs/links in the same file or in the same files in a directory i.e. inplace.

 - [x] Replace files in nested directories
 - [ ] Replace files in sub-nested directories